SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/moving_composite_shapes.md

   * Be able to move a complex shape (or change some other attributes)
 </details>

-Note: ALl the codes in this page are provided at [movingCompositeShapesCode.zip](./assets/codes/movingCompositeShapesCode.zip)
+All the codes in this page are provided at [movingCompositeShapesCode.zip](./assets/codes/movingCompositeShapesCode.zip).

+A second version is also available at at [movingCompositeShapesCodeTrigonometryVersion.zip](./assets/codes/movingCompositeShapesCodeTrigonometryVersion.zip).

 # Moving composite shapes